CorentinGS/Astrocket/README.md

 You can access the demo [here](https://astrocket.corentings.dev).

+You can login using the following credentials:
+username: `demo`
+password: `demo123456789`

 ## Disclaimer

 This project is for educational purposes only.
 It is not intended to be used in production.
 The project is destined to